kartikeya01/kartikeya01/README.md

 # Hi there, I'm Kartikeya Ranjan! 👋

 ## About Me
+- 💼 Upcoming SDE at National Payment Corporation of India(NPCI)
 - 🎓 B.Tech in Information Technology from National Institute of Technology Karnataka, Surathkal(NITK)
 - 💼 Summer Internship as Software Developer Intern at Jio Platforms Limited, worked on Knowledge Graphs
 - 🌐 Experienced in web development, blockchain, machine learning, and competitive programming